dlewis27/SSRgenotyper/README.md

 ## MAPPING

 Map trimmed and quality controlled Illumina reads (FASTQ) to the modified reference.
 We provide an example using BWA mem below, however any mapping software should work (minimap2, bowtie2, etc.).
-The illumina reads should be quality controlled (e.g., Trimmomatic) with PCR duplicates marked (e.g., Samtools -markdups)  To map Illumina reads with BWA:
+The illumina reads should be quality controlled (e.g., Trimmomatic) with PCR duplicates marked (e.g., Samtools -markdups).
+To map Illumina reads with BWA:

-### Index the my_modified_Reference file with:
+### Index the modified reference file:

 bwa index my_modified_Reference.fasta

-### Map the Illumina reads to the my_modified_Reference.fasta:
+### Map the Illumina reads to the modified reference.fasta:

 for i in \*.fq; do bwa mem myReferenceForSSRgenotyper.fasta $i > $i.sam; done